Marcus A. Smith: Second term

 By the start of the 65th United States Congress, Smith's advancing age was forcing him to take a less active role in day-to-day politics.
 He also gained a seat on the Appropriations committee.
 His committee chairmanship was changed from the Irrigation and Reclamation panel to the Committee on Printing.
 Smith was absent from the Senate when vote for the United States to enter World War I occurred.
 He was, however, a supporter of the war effort.
 Towards this end he voted for the Espionage Act of 1917, Selective Service Act of 1917, and to create Liberty Bonds.
 His support for wartime legislation was not absolute as Smith objected to sections of the Sedition Act of 1918 which required proof of intent during the commission of sedition.
 In addition to war-related activities, Smith served as a floor leader for ratification of the Migratory Bird Treaty Act of 1918.
 During the third session of the 65th Congress, Smith joined with Senator Ashurst in a call for the United States to purchase Baja California from Mexico.

 The 1918 Senate elections returned control of the Senate to the Republicans.
-Smith voted for the 19th Amendment to the U.S. Constitution, granting Women's suffrage but was absent from much of the 66th United States Congress' first session.
+Smith voted for the Nineteenth Amendment to the United States Constitution, granting Women's suffrage but was absent from much of the 66th United States Congress' first session.
 He was instead occupied in Kentucky visiting sick relatives.
 When President Woodrow Wilson proposed creating the League of Nations, Smith became an avid supporter of the plan.

 Despite his advancing age, Smith was determined to win another term in the election of 1920.
 The senator's support for the League of Nations became a campaign issue.
 Meanwhile, labor unions were upset with the senator over his voting record on labor issues.
 He overcame these issues to win the Democratic primary.
 During the general election, Ralph Cameron attacked Smith on these two issues and added that while Smith had found time to visit Kentucky he had rarely returned to Arizona during the previous six years.
-Smith countered by pointing out that there had been no Senate recess long enough to allow for a trip from Washington D.C. to Arizona.
+Smith countered by pointing out that there had been no Senate recess long enough to allow for a trip from Washington, D.C., to Arizona.
 Smith could not overcome these issues and lost in the general election.